arcolon14/stacks2_utility_scripts/README.md

 ## Extract GSTACKS catalog counts

 For a given locus in the GSTACKS `catalog.calls` file, extract counts of read and nucleotide per-sites, as well as genotype model outputs.
-This is intended as a troubleshooting and development script (e.g., exploring the behavior of the genotyping model).
+This script was desiged for troubleshooting and development (e.g., exploring the behavior of the genotyping model).
 The program likely has limited application for other uses.

 ### Usage